 ◘ Fig. F-16 In all deserts, especially in the misty coastal deserts (e.g. Namib or in the Atacama), a film of fine dust can develop on the soil surface which is impermeable to rainwater, mainly because a biological crust always develops which is hydrophobic (of cyanobacteria and unicellular algae), later also with mosses and lichens.
 Then the rare rainwater can run off superficially as here from sand dunes of the Negev (Photo: Breckle).

 ◘ Fig. F-17 Shallow channel with several cross dams to accumulate rainwater and retain fine material as soil.
-The embankments here are planted with opuntia, and the plots are newly sown with melons and field beans.
-Tunisia near Sidi Mansour (Photo: Breckle).
+The embankments here are planted with Opuntia, and the plots are newly sown with melons and field beans.
+Tunisia near Sidi Mansour (photo: Breckle).

 Thus, the water supply of plants in the extreme deserts is also not as bad as is usually assumed.
 Where plants grow in the desert, there is at least at certain times always some water available, even if the soil looks superficially still so dry.
 The plants only have to have the ability to endure long periods of drought.
 This is made possible mainly by special morphological adaptations.
 There is no essential plasmatic drought resistance.
 Cell sap concentration is generally low (the halophytes excepted).